richardballaux/Augmented-Reality-Games-Platform/Documentation/Reflection And Synthesis 2.md

 ### How to check if the cursor is working after you set your color?
 Ideas included:<br/>
 - Player has to hover over two boxes within 20 seconds.
 If the player cannot activate the two boxes, the color recognition will reset automatically.
+- Maze that the player has to go through to proof that their controller is working
 - Include tips on what color to choose and where to play the game (background)

 By talking about this issue in depth with our classmates, we realized that it is very crucial to implement a color check.
 The game would not be playable otherwise.
 Furthermore, we learned that we should probably include instructions on how to choose a controller and what to consider for playing the game in general.